utah-cs4470-sp25/class/spec.md

 - Prefix `array`, `sum`, and `if` expressions have the lowest precedence

+Within a precedence class, associativity (and evaluation order) is left-to-right (left associative).

 > For example,
 >
 >    array[i : N] if ! y[i] then 0 else 1 + 2 * x[i]